Chronology of Success 2025

 July 2025

-- Upper Willamette Salmon and Steelhead (OR): In July 2025, we won a conclusive victory in our Oregon federal court case involving eight U.S. Army Corps of Engineers dams and reservoirs in the Upper Willamette River basin that cause severe harm to Chinook salmon and steelhead by cutting off upstream spawning habitat and impairing downstream water quality and quantity.
+- Upper Willamette Salmon and Steelhead (OR): We won a conclusive victory in our Oregon federal court case involving eight U.S. Army Corps of Engineers dams and reservoirs in the Upper Willamette River basin that cause severe harm to Chinook salmon and steelhead by cutting off upstream spawning habitat and impairing downstream water quality and quantity.
 The Court issued final judgment affirming that many of the changes and actions we and our partners pursued are now part of a new long-term plan issued by the National Marine Fisheries Service that will govern dam and reservoir operations for decades to come.

 August 2025

-- Victory to Protect Pollinators and Western Public Lands (OR): Oregon federal court entered final judgment confirming the Animal and Plant Health Inspection Service’s (APHIS) legal duty to consider preventative measures—rather than a “spray first, ask questions later” approach—in its pesticide spraying program on millions of acres in 17 western states to kill native grasshoppers.
+- Victory to Protect Pollinators and Western Public Lands (OR): The Oregon federal court entered final judgment confirming the Animal and Plant Health Inspection Service’s legal duty to consider preventative measures—rather than a “spray first, ask questions later” approach—in its pesticide spraying program on millions of acres in 17 western states to kill native grasshoppers.